felker/doe_csgf_applications/README.md

 ## Future

 - [ ] Have Krell link to this repo from the CSGF website?
+- [ ] Anyway for alumni and fellows to get PDF copies of their full applicaitons if they didnt download from the interface during their application cycle?
+Can Krell send copies now by request?
 - [ ] Consistent format for partial submissions of just research statements, etc.
 - [ ] Disambiguate applications for the conventional Science & Engineering Track from those for the newer Math/CS Track (either in file name or subfolder).
 What year did the Math/CS Track start--- announced fall 2018, or fall 2017 for 2018 incoming cohort?
 - [ ] Add examples of unsuccessful applications?
 Currently, for the majority of applicants it is possible to apply to at most 2x cycles.
 Previously, it was possible to apply as a second year PhD student, so 3x cycles.